top of page

 Crafted from food-grade silicone, LittleMum Trapezius Trigger Point Massager combines durability with a realistic massaging sensation.
 The strategically placed pressure point domes focus on common trigger points, maximizing therapeutic benefits and effectiveness.

 The LittleMum Trapezius Massager has received overwhelmingly positive feedback on Amazon.
+While no product suits everyone perfectly, we encourage you to read the reviews and determine if it’s the right fit for you.
+Every pain warrior deserves the best support, and we stand behind the value this product provides.
 It comes with a 30-day free return policy and a 15-year warranty.
 Click the link below to purchase.
 This product is also FSA or HSA eligible when bought through Amazon.

 LittleMum Trigger Point Massager Ball